lauramessner/Fictiopedia/README.md

 # Fictiopedia

-Fictiopedia creates 18 million new words by combining meaningful parts of existing English words and displays the definition of new words.
+Fictiopedia creates approximately 18 million new words by combining meaningful parts of existing English words and displays the definition of new words.

 ![Screenshot](FictiopediaScreen.png)
 ![Screenshot](Mitgeuward.png)